 What it looks like to get ready to buy a home

 With home prices in the Twin Cities escalating, Julia looked to Habitat for Humanity for a home she could love and afford.
-She's honest about knowing "very, very little" about buying a home before she started looking.
+She's honest about having known "very, very little" about buying a home before she started looking.
 One-on-one financial coaching with Habitat helped her fill in the gaps, like getting a home loan and budgeting for maintenance and closing costs.

 Julia says, "The first-time homebuyer class is what encouraged me most."
 That class taught her how all the pieces of homebuying readiness fit together.
 And she really did her homework: "Even though I'd read every portion of the website, the instructor was able to give me many more answers to my questions."